JackTrapper/NT-OS-2-Design-Workbook/01 - NT OS2 Kernel Specification.md

 __Parameters:__

-- Virtual - A virtual address that is within the page whose translation buffer entry is to be flushed.
+- *Virtual* - A virtual address that is within the page whose translation buffer entry is to be flushed.
-- Invalid - A boolean value that specifies why the translation buffer is being flushed.
+- *Invalid* - A boolean value that specifies why the translation buffer is being flushed.
-- AllProcessors - A boolean value that determines which translation buffers are to be flushed.
+- *AllProcessors* - A boolean value that determines which translation buffers are to be flushed.
-- PtePointer - A Pointer to a page table entry which is to be updated with the new PteValue.
+- *PtePointer* - A Pointer to a page table entry which is to be updated with the new PteValue.
-- PteValue - The new Pte value.
+- *PteValue* - The new Pte value.

 __Return Value:__

-The contents of the page table entry PtePointer refers to before the entry is set to PteValue.
+- The contents of the page table entry *PtePointer* refers to before the entry is set to *PteValue*.

 This function is intended for use by virtual memory management software when a virtual page is deleted, removed from the process working set, or its protection is changed.
 If several virtual pages are removed from a process's address space at once or their protection is changed, then it may be more efficient to use the **KeFlushEntireTb** function.

-If the value of the Invalid parameter is TRUE, then the translation buffer is being flushed because a page has become invalid and is not present in memory.
+If the value of the *Invalid* parameter is TRUE, then the translation buffer is being flushed because a page has become invalid and is not present in memory.
 If the value of the Invalid parameter is FALSE, then the translation buffer is being flushed because the protection on a page has been changed.

-If the AllProcessors parameter is TRUE, then the specified  translation buffer entry is flushed on all processors in the system.
+If the *AllProcessors* parameter is TRUE, then the specified  translation buffer entry is flushed on all processors in the system.
 Otherwise, only the specified translation buffer entry on process running threads that belong to the current thread's processor are flushed.

 **IMPLEMENTATION NOTE:**

 The Intel i860 employs a data cache with virtual tags.
 It also cannot invalidate a single entry from the translation buffer nor can it invalidate the translation buffer without also flushing the instruction cache.
-If the Invalid parameter is TRUE, then the data cache is flushed in addition to flushing the instruction cache and invalidating the translation buffer.
+If the *Invalid* parameter is TRUE, then the data cache is flushed in addition to flushing the instruction cache and invalidating the translation buffer.
 Otherwise, the instruction cache is flushed and the translation buffer is invalidated.

 The Intel i386 and i486 cannot flush a single entry from the translation buffer.
 Therefore, the entire translation buffer is invalidated for this function.